 - Manual web accessibility testing

-What does automated web accessibility testing check for?
+What does automated website accessibility testing check for?

 Advantages of automated web accessibility testing

 As we have seen previously, automated web accessibility testing saves you a lot of time and labor.
-But is that all?
-No.
+But that’s not all.
+Here are a few more of its advantages.

 Best tools for automated web accessibility testing